hotio/plex/README.md

 ## Plex Pass

-If you are a Plex Pass member, you can enable the install of beta builds with `-e PLEX_PASS="yes"`.
+If you are a Plex Pass subscriber, you can enable the install of beta builds with `-e PLEX_PASS="yes"`.
 When the container starts, a version check is done for the latest beta and installed if a newer version is found.

 ## Configuration location